 Aside from these, the Range Raptor also sports the latest in safety and driver-assist technology like keyless entry, adjustable speed limiter, Cruise Control, Dynamic Stability Control, Emergency Brake Assist, Lane Departure Warning, and Traction Control System.
 These safety features are very helpful, especially in a country like Australia where vehicular accidents are still a problem.

 There’s no doubt that the 2018 Ford Ranger Raptor is packed with everything that a ute lover would ask for, and more.
 It’s a great companion for intense off-road rides.
 The only downsides that we see are the speed, payload capacity, and towing capabilities.

 For its current price tag, its speed is a little slower compared to trucks in the same price range like VW Amarok TDV6 and Holden Colorado.
 It only tows 2,500kg while others can tow up to 3,500kg.
 Also, its maximum payload capacity just stands at 758kg, which is 25% smaller compared to utes with 1,000kg payload.

 However, these shortages are well-compensated by the Ranger Raptor’s muscular design, rugged appearance, outstanding suspension system, and different driver modes, which are all made specifically for a great off-road experience.
 It’s definitely a must-buy for all outdoor adventurers.
-Find out more about the 2018 Ranger Raptor here.
+Find out more about the 2018 Ranger Raptor here (note - 10/10/2022 vehicle superseded since article, link goes to latest Raptor).
 If you want to get your hands on one of these trucks contact Aussie Car Loans for fixed rate Ford car finance.